-- ◆ Even though the direct real impacts of the China-U.S. trade war are relatively small and manageable for the Chinese economy, the uncertainty and unpredictability that it has created, and the negative influence it has on public confidence and expectations, have also affected investment and consumption and hence the real economy. - ◆ Regardless of whether China and the U.S. can reach an agreement, once it is settled one way or the other, it will at least eliminate the uncertainty.
-And firms and households can make their investment and consumption decisions accordingly. - ◆ The Chinese Government is expected to implement cuts in its tax rates, including the value-added tax, corporate and individual income tax, social insurance contribution rates, and continue investing in basic infrastructure projects such as high-speed railroads and urban masstransit systems.
-Additional investments in public goods provisions such as environmental preservation, protection and restoration are also possible, especially if a comprehensive trade agreement fails to naterialise as expected.
+Even though the direct real impacts of the China-U.S. trade war are relatively small and manageable for the Chinese economy, the uncertainty and unpredictability that it has created, and the negative influence it has on public confidence and expectations, have also affected investment and consumption and hence the real economy.
+Regardless of whether China and the U.S. can reach an agreement, once it is settled one way or the other, it will at least eliminate the uncertainty.
+And firms and households can make their investment and consumption decisions accordingly.

+In response to the trade war, the Chinese Government is expected to implement cuts in its tax rates, including the value-added tax, corporate and individual income tax, social insurance contribution rates, and continue investing in basic infrastructure projects such as high-speed railroads and urban mass-transit systems.
+Additional investments in public goods provisions such as environmental preservation, protection and restoration are also possible, especially if a comprehensive trade agreement fails to materialise as expected.

-- ◆ The competition between China and the U.S., whether friendly or unfriendly, can be assumed to be an ongoing and long-term one.
+The competition between China and the U.S., whether friendly or unfriendly, can be assumed to be an ongoing and long-term one.
 It is the "new normal".
-The trade dispute is only a symptom of the potential possible conflicts between the two countries. - ◆ Prof. Graham Allison, of the Kennedy School of Government at Harvard University, has written a book titled Destined for War, about the inevitability of a war between China and the U.S. As a rising power challenges the dominance of an established power, the established power is likely to respond with force.
-He refers to this "inevitability" as the "Thucydides Trap", drawing on the book by Thucydides, History of the Peloponnesian War, a war in ancient Greece (431-404 B.C.) between Athens and Sparta124
+The trade dispute is only a symptom of the potential possible conflicts between the two countries.
+Professor Graham Allison (2017), of the Kennedy School of Government at Harvard University, has written a book titled Destined for War: Can America and China Escape Thucydides Trap?, about the inevitability of a war between China and the U.S. As a rising power challenges the dominance of an established power, the established power is likely to respond with force.
+He refers to this "inevitability" as the "Thucydides Trap", drawing on the book by Thucydides, History of the Peloponnesian War, a war in ancient Greece (431-404 B.C.) between Athens and Sparta.

-- ◆ However, the rise of the former Soviet Union between the end of the Second World War and 1990 provides a counter-example that an established power and a rising power must go to war.
+However, the rise of the former Soviet Union between the end of the Second World War and 1990 provides a counter-example that an established power and a rising power must go to war.
 The truth is that a thermonuclear war today is so devastating that there are effectively no real winners.
-It is this "mutually assured destruction" that prevented the Soviet Union and the U.S. from going to war and instead to enter into a number of arms control treaties such as the Anti-Ballistic Missile (ABM) Treaty.
-And it will similarly prevent wars between major powers in the future. - ◆ It is also important to distinguish between the rivalry between the U.S. and the former Soviet Union with the competition between China and the U.S. The former was existential, as the former Soviet Union would like to impose the Communist system on other countries.
-China has no intention of proselytising its ideology or system of government to other countries and hence its competition with the U.S. is non-existential.
+It is this "mutually assured destruction" that prevented the Soviet Union and the U.S. from going to war and instead to enter into a number of arms control treaties such as the Anti-Ballistic Missile (ABM) Treaty and the Strategic Arms Limitation Treaty (SALT).
+And it will similarly prevent wars between major powers in the future.
+Moreover, it is also important to distinguish between the rivalry between the U.S. and the former Soviet Union with the competition between China and the U.S. The former was existential, as the former Soviet Union would like to impose the Communist system on other countries.
+China has no intention of proselytising its ideology or system of government to other countries, and is careful to emphasise the Chinese characteristics of its economic, political and social systems, implying that they cannot be easily adopted or transplanted elsewhere.
+Hence the competition between China and the U.S. is non-existential.
+In time, the U.S. will get used to the idea that another economy will be larger than its, but still with a GDP per capita that is much smaller.